Table of Contents

 The management of bacterial vaginosis should be reserved for symptomatic adolescents.
 Metronidazole can be given orally or as a gel preparation.
 Clindamycin is another reasonable option for the management of bacterial vaginosis.

-Candida vaginitis can be treated with clotrimazole 1% cream, clotrimazole vaginal tablets or miconazole vaginal suppositories.
+Candida vaginitis can be treated with clotrimazole 1% cream, clotrimazole vaginal tablets, or miconazole vaginal suppositories.

 Adolescent girls who are confirmed to have gonorrheal vaginitis are very likely to have a concomitant chlamydial infection.
 Therefore, dual treatment is recommended.
 Azithromycin combined with ceftriaxone or cefixime is a good option for the dual therapy of gonorrheal vaginitis.

-Finally, adolescents who are confirmed to have trichomonas vaginitis and/or cervicitis should receive metronidazole 2 grams orally in a single dose.
+Finally, adolescents who are confirmed to have trichomonas vaginitis and/or cervicitis should receive metronidazole 2 g orally in a single dose.
 Response to this regimen is usually excellent, but the treatment of any sexual partners should be commenced to prevent recurrences.